LucasJMO/E6Plus/classes/Jester.md

 **Jester's Feint**: As a swift action a Jester may toss a brightly colored object in the square of an enemy with a Sleight of Hand check opposed by the enemy’s Spot check.
 If he succeeds, the enemy is denied his Dex bonus for any attacks the Jester makes this turn.
 This ability has a range of 30 ft.

-An enemy targeted by this ability multiple times gains a +5 bonus to Spot for each prior time he has been targeted, regardless of who won the prior checks.
+An enemy targeted by this ability multiple times gains a +10 bonus to Spot for each prior time he has been targeted, regardless of who won the prior checks.
 This bonus lasts for 24 hours.

+**Improvised Weapon Master**: A 5th level Jester gains the benefits of the feat Two-Weapon Fighting, but only when wielding two improvised weapons.

-**Killer Clown**: So long as he meets the requirements of the Harlequin’s Face ability, the Jester can make a special Intimidate check as a move action.
+**Killer Clown**: So long as he meets the requirements of the Harlequin’s Face ability, once per day per two class levels the Jester can make a special Intimidate check as a move action.
 If successful, this check causes the enemy to suffer the frightened condition.
 If the Jester wins the check by 1-5, then they are frightened for 1 round, 6-10 is 2 rounds, and 11+ is 3 rounds.
 This is a mind-affecting fear effect.
 A creature targeted by this effect cannot be affected by it again until 24 hours have elapsed.

 **Last Trick**: Anytime a Jester is killed or knocked unconscious, he may cast one of his spells known as if it were the spell in a contingency effect.